Listen to this episode

 Privacy.
 Your prompts, your data and your outputs stay on infrastructure you control.
 No corporate data harvesting.
 No ambiguity about whether your inputs are being used to train the next model version.
 For sensitive professional work, this is not optional.

 Ownership.
 When you run infrastructure on a decentralised network, you own a piece of that network through tokens.
 You earn yield.
 You participate in governance.
-You are a stakeholder, not a customer.
+You’re a participant, not a customer.
 When the network grows, your position grows with it.

 Resilience.
 No single point of failure.
 If one node goes down, the network routes around it.
-There is no “OpenAI is having an outage” moment that takes down every application built on the platform.
+There’s no “OpenAI is having an outage” moment that takes down every application built on the platform.

 Where the gap is closing